angulardart/angular/_goldens/README.md

-# Angular Golden Files
+# AngularDart Golden Files

-This package contains golden files for the AngularDart compiler.
-It allows both Angular developers and users to see the generated output of the angular compiler for various features, as well be notified (via testing) if the files would change.
+This package contains checked-in generated files ("goldens") representing the output of the AngularDart compiler, allowing both developers and users to compare the generated output over time - for example when updating dependencies or the compiler itself.

-All of the files are located in `test/_files`.
-Alongside each `.dart` file are three `.golden` files, one for the `debug` and `release` versions, as well as an `outline` version used to optimize bazel-based builds.
+All of the files are located in `test/files`.
+Given a `test/files/**.dart` file:

+*   `*.outline.golden`: The output of the _outliner_ (API-only view)
+*   `*.template.golden`: The output of the _compiler_ (actual emitted code)

 # Updating goldens